reddyfede/Minesweeper/planning.md

 ### Objective of the game

-The player must guess the position of all the bombs, without touching them.
+The player must reveal all the safe tiles of the board without clicking the bomb tiles.

 Hints about the position of the bombs are given to the player whenever a non-bomb tile is revealed.